timescale/docs/mst/security.md

 set of source IP addresses and ranges, as well as connection ports, that can access your Managed Service for TimescaleDB services.

-This tutorial will walk you through how to configure this capability.
+This tutorial walks you through how to configure this capability.

 #### Before you start